horizon-eda/horizon-pool-convention/README.rst

 1. All silkscreen text and drawings should have a line width of 0.15 mm.
    Text should have a size of 1 mm.
-2. The silkscreen layer must contain a reference designator (``$RD``).
+2. The silkscreen layer must contain a reference designator (``$RD``) near pin 1 of the package.
 This should be the only text on the silkscreen layer.
 3. Silkscreen must not intersect with pads or package.
 All silkscreen has to be visible after assembly.
 4. Silkscreen text and drawings must have a clearance of 0.2 mm to